 Many organizations are realizing the value of their data so they are beginning to treat their data as a company asset; hence, the rise of the Chief Data Officer (CDO).
 The new executive CDO role is responsible for exploring how to use the organization’s data for its benefit.
 The CDO role will require this executive to have market and industry knowledge with a “technical” understanding of the organization’s data.

 Gartner claims that “the race to drive competitive advantage and improved efficiency through better use of information assets is leading to a sharp rise in the number of chief data officers (CDOs).
 As a result, Gartner predicts that 90 percent of large companies will have a CDO role by the end of 2019.”

 CDO responsibilities will more than likely vary across different organizations; however, we should expect the role will include data governance, data analytics, and data technology.
-Data governance responsibilities include setting standards and consistent processes to ensure the consistency, accuracy, security, and availability of the data.
+Data governance responsibilities include setting standards and consistent processes to ensure the consistency, accuracy, security, and availability of the data, you can read more up about data governance and its vital role in marketing over on this page on Singular.
 Interpreting data using data analytics from business intelligence tools will be a critical part of the CDO role as well as choosing the best software tools that support the organization’s objectives.